Video game controversies: Portrayal of race, nationality, and ethnicity

 Video games may influence the learning of young players about race and urban culture.
 The portrayal of race in some video games such as the Grand Theft Auto series, Custer's Revenge, 50 Cent: Bulletproof, and Def Jam: Fight for NY has been controversial.
 The 2002 game Grand Theft Auto: Vice City was criticized as promoting racist hate crime.
 The game takes place in 1986, in "Vice City", a fictionalized Miami.
 It involves a gang war between Haitian and Cuban refugees which involves the player's character.
 However, it is possible to play the game without excessive killing.
 The 2009 game Resident Evil 5 is set in Africa, and as such has the player kill numerous African antagonists.
 In response to criticism, promoters of Resident Evil 5 argued that to censor the portrayal of black antagonists was discrimination in itself.

-War-themed video games such as Medal of Honor: Warfighter and Call of Duty: Black Ops II have been criticized for how they portray Arab people and predominantly Islamic countries like Pakistan.
+The initial representation of Arabs and Muslims in video games was focused on portraying them as exotic, magical, and primitive through the use of the visual aesthetic of Arabian Nights and setting archeological areas as the main location of a game.
+With ongoing armed conflicts and wars in the 90s, video games began being made from an exclusively Non-Arab and Non-Muslim perspective while often being set in these Middle Eastern conflicts.
+Israeli Air Force is a video game based on the wars happening in the area in the late 1960s and late 1970s and players can raid and bomb Egypt, Syria, and Jordan.
+Post 9/11, the Iraq war and ISIS, war video games located in the Middle East with Arab villains and heroic White American narrators became the norm.
+The Arab and American characters are also differentiated through the use of weapons, American soldiers depicted using advanced weaponry while Arab soldiers are shown using different types of bombs.
+These narratives are seen in games such as Medal of Honor: Warfighter and Call of Duty: Black Ops II, Call of Duty: Modern Warfare 3, and Battlefield 3.
+These games are explicitly set in countries like Iraq, Afghanistan, and Pakistan or in places that are subtly and stereotypically supposed to portray a Middle Eastern setting.
+Video games representing the Middle East tend to have predominantly male Arab characters.
+When video games include female Arab characters, they are often presented in a sexualized manner.
+However, not all portrayals of Arabs and Muslims in video games are negative.
+Civilization IV offers players the opportunity to play from a Muslim perspective as they can choose between four Christian rulers and four Muslim rulers as their character.
+PeaceMaker focuses on Israelis and Palestinians, however it focuses on trying to find peace between both groups.
+It was inclusive of many audiences as it was produced not only in English but also Arabic and Hebrew.